-This is a really interesting two-fold question.
-It’s essentially asking what is the kingdom of God and how can it be received.
-Consequently, we will answer the receive part first and describe the kingdom of God next month.
-So let’s see what the Scriptures say about receiving the kingdom as a ‘little child’.
+This is an interesting two-part question.
+It’s essentially asking what is the kingdom of God and how can someone receive it.
+Consequently, we will answer the receive part first and describe the kingdom of God next week.
+So let’s see what the Scriptures say about receiving the kingdom as a little child.

 Jesus’ statement is recorded in the three synoptic gospels (Matthew, Mark, and Luke) so it is important.
 His disciples were annoyed about the children that were being brought to Jesus, as well as at those that were pressing in to see him.
 Jesus saw these situations as teaching moments.